RANDCorporation/optic/README.md

 The example below uses the `example_data` dataset provided with the package, which is derived from data from the US Bureau of Labor Statistics and the Centers for Disease Control and Prevention.

-The following can be used to setup any three of the simulations (Concurrent, No Confounding, or Selection bias), but throughout this section we will use the concurrent simulations as an exampe.
+The following can be used to setup any of the simulations (Concurrent, No Confounding), but throughout this section we will use the concurrent simulations as an example.

 #### Configure Simulations